 If you’ve ever thought about taking a trip to Antarctica, do it!
 Don’t let concerns of distance or cold or sea sickness turn you off.
 The trip is absolutely worth it, the distance is quickly forgotten, and there are prophylactic measures for everything else.
 The scenery is spectacular, the wildlife is incredible, and the ice is otherworldly.
 Life on board is pretty nice too, with educational lectures, engaging guides, good conversation over meals with your fellow passengers, and if you’re lucky, even a Jacuzzi on deck.
-There are plenty of shore and Zodiac cruising excursions, and chances for kayaking, camping, and even swimming for those with an adventurous spirit.
+There are plenty of shore and Zodiac Antarctica cruise excursions, and chances for kayaking, camping, and even swimming for those with an adventurous spirit.

 Setting Off from Ushuaia